Aashishsharma/Learnings/MongoDB/Mongoose.md

 // find all documents
 await MyModel.find({});

-// find all documents named john and at least 18 MyModel.find({ name: 'john', age: { $gte: 18 }}, function (err, docs) {});
+// find all documents named john and at least 18 - same as mongoDB schema MyModel.find({ name: 'john', age: { $gte: 18 }}, function (err, docs) {});

+// there is another way we can use monggose const user = MyModel.where("name").eq("john").where("age").gt(18) // same o/p as above

 // 2. create
 const schema = new Schema({ name: String, age: { type: Number, min: 0 } });